Untitled-Psych-Fork/hscript-iris-UPF/docs/FEATURES.md

 - [x] Classes

 - [x] String Interpolation (It Still has some trouble.
 If you need to use it.
 Please Used in `Parser.allowInterpolation`)

+# TODO
+---

+- Support direct input of packaging class(or enum)
+- Support importing static functions of class